Hartford, Cambridgeshire: Medieval Hartford

 Despite the rival claim of Hertford, there is a case for identifying Hartford as the venue of the 672 Council of Hertford, the first general council of the Anglo-Saxon Church.

 In 1085 William the Conqueror ordered that a survey should be carried out across England to discover who owned which parts and what it was worth.
-The survey took place in 1086 and the results were recorded in what, since the 12th century, has become known as the Domesday Book.
-Starting with the king himself, for each landholder within a county there is a list of their estates or manors; and, for each manor, there is a summary of the resources of the manor, the amount of annual rent that was collected by the lord of the manor both in 1066 and in 1086, together with the taxable value.
+The survey took place in 1086 and the results were recorded in what, since the 12th century, has become known as Domesday Book.
+Starting with the king himself, for each landholder within a county there is a list of their estates or manors; and for each manor there is a summary of the resources of the manor, the amount of annual rent that was collected by the lord of the manor both in 1066 and in 1086, together with the taxable value.

-Hartford was listed in the Domesday Book in the Hundred of Hurstingstone in Huntingdonshire; the name of the settlement was written as Hereforde in the Domesday Book.
-In 1086 there was just one manor at Hartford; the annual rent paid to the lord of the manor in 1066 had been £24 and the rent had fallen to £15 in 1086.
+Hartford was listed in Domesday Book in the Hundred of Hurstingstone in Huntingdonshire; the name of the settlement was written as Hereforde in Domesday Book.
+In 1086 there was just one manor at Hartford; the annual rent paid to the lord of the manor in 1066 had been £24 but had fallen to £15 in 1086.

-The Domesday Book records that there were 34 households at Hartford.
-There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
-Using these figures then an estimate of the population of Hartford in 1086 is that it was within the range of 119 and 170 people.
+Domesday Book records that there were 34 households at Hartford.
+There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people.
+Using these figures then an estimate of the population of Hartford in 1086 is within the range of 119 and 170.